swr06/GLGame/README.md

 # About the Scene Editor

 The scene editor has to be run during runtime.
-Just call the ``SceneEditor::LaunchSceneEditor()`` function and it will launch the Scene Editor with all the objects you have or will create.
+Just set the fifth argument of the ``Init()`` function to true and it will launch the Scene Editor with all the objects you have or will create.

 # Dependencies